 I loved the lines in this coffee table.
 It’s big, it’s heavy and it was screaming to get rid of that dark wood!

-First on the coffee table makeover list was to strip off at least the first coat of sealer.
+First we needed to strip off at least the first coat of sealer.

 Liming wax is meant to set in the open grain of the wood.
 Unlike regular wax, which is meant to highlight the moldings, liming wax highlights the wood grain to give it that white wash finish.